 Gather feedback regularly to check the pulse of your workforce.
 Don’t assume because something has worked for a long time it will continue to work in perpetuity.
 Ask your team about what they would like to see, and then do your best to implement their feedback.

-If you liked this article, we think you’ll enjoy our Manager's Guide to Remote Team Engagement.
-It includes common sabotagers of team engagement and 7 best practices for engaging remote teams.
+If you liked this article, we think you’ll enjoy our How to increase remote team engagement.
+It includes common sabotagers of team engagement and best practices for engaging remote teams.